greduan/domain-container/SPEC.md

 the `req`, but we want to avoid that.

-So we can give the DomainContainer instance the mailer instances through the `customProps` property, as `customProps.mailers` or something like that.
+So we can give the DomainContainer instance the mailer instances through the `modelExtras` property, as `modelExtras.mailers` or something like that.

-The DomainContainer then will assign `customProps` to each model when it instantiates it itself or when it's handling a model it is given, so that the model has the contextualized mailers available to it.
+The DomainContainer then will assign `modelExtras` to each model when it instantiates it itself or when it's handling a model it is given, so that the model has the contextualized mailers available to it.

-The models can then use the mailers as `this._customProps.mailers.user.sendEmail()` and the email will be sent with the proper context of the current domain.
+The models can then use the mailers as `this._modelExtras.mailers.user.sendEmail()` and the email will be sent with the proper context of the current domain.